White House to McCarthy: No negotiations on debt limit - KTVZ

 Associated Press

-WASHINGTON (AP) — The White House says President Joe Biden “looks forward” to sitting down with new House Speaker Kevin McCarthy to discuss a range of topics, including perhaps the thorniest challenge confronting Washington this year: raising the nation’s debt limit.
+WASHINGTON (AP) — The White House says President Joe Biden “looks forward” to sitting down with new House Speaker Kevin McCarthy to discuss a range of topics.
+That perhaps includes the big challenge of raising the nation’s debt limit.
 But that statement late Friday came with no actual invitation to the White House.
-Rather, the White House is emphasizing that Biden is not willing to entertain policy concessions in exchange for lifting the debt limit, which is the nation’s borrowing authority.
-The U.S. bumped up against that limit Thursday, and the Treasury Department has deployed “extraordinary measures” to stave off default for at least a few more months.
+Rather, the White House is emphasizing that Biden isn’t willing to entertain policy concessions in exchange for increasing the government’s borrowing authority.
+The U.S. bumped up against that limit Thursday, and the Treasury Department is using what it calls “extraordinary measures” to stave off a potential default for at least a few more months.